brianlangay4/Image-Restoration-Computer-Vision/README.md

     ```
     - Displays the original image with detected red eyes and the processed image with red eyes removed.

-## Overall, your conclusion offers a clear and insightful summary of the image restoration process, making it easier for readers to understand the underlying concepts and code implementation.
-If you have any specific questions or need further clarification on any aspect of the conclusion, feel free to ask!

 ### by Brian Barnabas Langay
 brianlangay0@gmail.com